JUAS-tutorials/xsuite-installation/README.md

 ### 1. Installing Miniforge and Xsuite

 - Open a terminal
-- Download and launch the miniforge installer for the macOS version you have:
+- Download and launch the latest Miniforge installer for the macOS version you have:
     - `curl -OL https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-$(uname -m).sh`
     - `bash Miniforge3-MacOSX-$(uname -m).sh`
     - Accept the license agreement